Before you eat it, you must clean it.

 - Once you pull the deveiner, you can easily pull the bottom parts that you don’t need anymore.

 And that’s really all it takes!
+This technique will save you tons of time once you master it.
 Three simple steps and you’re ready to make some good food (without dirt in it).

 How to clean shrimp: Watch the video to see it done!
 Totally worth it.